Policy for research and technological development

 A. Research framework programmes

-The first framework programme (FP) was established in 1983 and over the subsequent decades, successive FPs have provided financial support for the implementation of EU research and innovation (R&I) policies.
-Their objective has evolved from supporting cross-border collaboration in research and technology to encouraging truly European coordination of activities and policies.
-Today, Horizon Europe, the ninth FP, running from 2021 to 2027, is the biggest and most ambitious so far, with a budget of over EUR 93 billion.
-In addition, cohesion policy and other EU programmes offer research-related opportunities, among them the European Structural and Investment funds, Erasmus+, the LIFE programme, the Connecting Europe Facility and the EU’s health programmes.
+The first framework programme (FP) was established in 1983.
+Over the subsequent decades, successive FPs have provided financial support for the implementation of EU research and innovation (R&I) policies.
+Their objective has evolved from enabling cross-border collaboration in research and technology to creating a unified European approach for research activities and policies.
+Running from 2021 to 2027, Horizon Europe is the ninth FP and the biggest and most ambitious so far, with a budget of over EUR 93.4 billion.
+In addition, other EU policies and programmes also offer research-related opportunities:

 B. (International) coordination and collaboration

-The European Research Area Net (ERA-NET) scheme was launched in 2002 to support coordination and collaboration between national and regional research programmes, as well as programmes carried out in the Member States and associated countries through networking, joint activities and the ‘mutual opening’ of programmes.
-In this same spirit, the EU has been funding COST (European Cooperation in Science and Technology), designed to help the creation of research networks for collaboration among scientists across Europe (and internationally).
+Introduced in 2002, the European Research Area Net (ERA-NET) scheme supports coordination and collaboration between national and regional research programmes, as well as programmes carried out in the Member States and associated countries.
+It does so through networking, joint activities and the ‘mutual opening’ of programmes.
+In this same spirit, the EU has been funding COST (European Cooperation in Science and Technology), designed to help the creation of research networks for collaboration among scientists across Europe and beyond.

-Horizon Europe is the key tool for Europe’s 2021 global approach to research and innovation, which aims to support an R&I environment based on rules and values, and to ensure reciprocity and a level playing field across all areas of cooperation.
-As part of the global approach and in order to enhance research security in a transformed international context, in 2022, the Commission published a toolkit for tackling foreign interference in R&I. In May 2024, the Council adopted a recommendation on enhancing research security for the Member States to address research security in coordination on issues such as undesirable transfer of knowledge, foreign interference and ethical or integrity violations.
+In 2022, in order to enhance research security in a transformed international context, the Commission published a toolkit for tackling foreign interference in R&I. In May 2024, the Council adopted a recommendation on enhancing research security for Member States, addressing issues such as the undesirable transfer of knowledge, foreign interference and ethical or integrity violations.

 C. European Institute of Innovation and Technology

-The European Institute of Innovation and Technology (EIT) was created in 2008 with a view to stimulating and delivering world-leading innovation through the creation of highly integrated Knowledge and Innovation Communities (KICs).
-The KICs bring together higher education, research, business and investors, public and non-profit organisations in order to produce new innovation models that can inspire others to follow suit.
+The European Institute of Innovation and Technology was created in 2008 to stimulate and deliver world-leading innovation through the creation of Knowledge and Innovation Communities (KICs).
+The KICs bring together higher education, research, business and investors, public and non-profit organisations to produce new innovation models that can inspire others to follow suit.

-A typical EU-funded project involves legal entities, i.e. universities, research centres, businesses (including small and medium-sized enterprises (SMEs)), and individual researchers from several Member States and from associated and non-EU countries.
-The EU has several means at its disposal to achieve its R&I objectives within specific programmes:
+A typical EU-funded project involves legal entities, i.e. universities, research centres, businesses (including small and medium-sized enterprises (SMEs)), and individual researchers from several Member States and from associated non-EU countries.
+The EU has several means at its disposal to achieve its R&I objectives, such as:

 - Direct actions carried out by the Joint Research Centre (JRC) and entirely financed by the EU;

-- Indirect actions, which may be: (i) collaborative research projects carried out by consortia of legal entities in Member States and associated and non-EU countries; (ii) networks of excellence – a joint programme of activities implemented by a number of research organisations, integrating their activities in a given field; (iii) coordination and support actions; (iv) individual projects (support for ‘frontier’ research); or (v) support for the training and career development of researchers, mainly for the implementation of Marie Skłodowska-Curie Actions (MSCA).
+- Indirect actions, which may be: (i) collaborative research projects carried out by consortia of legal entities in Member States and associated non-EU countries; (ii) networks of excellence – a joint programme of activities implemented by a number of research organisations in a given field; (iii) coordination and support actions; (iv) individual projects (support for ‘frontier’ research); or (v) support for the training and career development of researchers, mainly for the implementation of Marie Skłodowska-Curie Actions (MSCA).

-Lasting from 2014 to 2020, Horizon 2020 was the first EU programme to integrate R&I, with strengthened support for public-private partnerships (PPPs), innovative SMEs and the use of financial instruments.
-By introducing a single set of rules, Horizon 2020 simplified matters significantly and addressed challenges in society by helping to bridge the gap between research and the market, for example by helping innovative enterprises to develop their technological breakthroughs into viable products with real commercial potential.
-Attention was paid to broadening the participation of newer Member States and non-EU countries in EU programmes.
+Horizon 2020 was the first EU programme to fully integrate R&I with strengthened support for public-private partnerships (PPPs), innovative SMEs and financial instruments.
+By introducing a single set of rules, Horizon 2020 simplified matters significantly and addressed a number of challenges in society by helping to bridge the gap between research and the market.
+This included a focus on broadening the participation of newer Member States and non-EU countries in EU programmes.

 With a budget of EUR 74.8 billion (cut in 2015 from the initial EUR 77 billion), Horizon 2020 was focused on three main pillars:

-To encourage SMEs to get involved, the Commission had a dedicated financial instrument providing grants for research and development and assisting with commercialisation, through access to equity (finance for early and growth-stage investment) and debt facilities (e.g. loans and guarantees).
+To encourage SMEs to get involved, a dedicated financial instrument was implemented to provide grants for research and development and assist with commercialisation, through access to equity (finance for early and growth-stage investment) and debt facilities (e.g. loans and guarantees).

-Horizon Europe is boosting the EU’s competitiveness and helping it to deliver on its strategic priorities, which are divided across three pillars.
+Horizon Europe is the ninth FP.
+This programme aims at boosting the EU’s competitiveness and helping it to deliver on its strategic priorities, which are divided across three pillars:

 - Global Challenges and Industrial Competitiveness: implements EU-wide research-driven missions to tackle specific societal challenges:

-- Innovative Europe: aims at making Europe a frontrunner in market-creating innovations, developing an innovation ecosystem and strengthening the EIT to foster the integration of business, research, higher education and entrepreneurship.
+- Innovative Europe: aims at making Europe a frontrunner in market-creating innovations, developing an innovation ecosystem and strengthening the European Institute of Innovation and Technology to foster the integration of business, research, higher education and entrepreneurship.

-The second strategic plan for Horizon Europe, the 2025-2027 strategic plan, adopted in March 2024, sets three key topics to be the focus of the programme: 1) green transition, 2) digital transition; and 3) a more resilient, competitive, inclusive and democratic Europe.
+The 2025-2027 strategic plan, adopted in March 2024, set three key topics to be the focus of the programme: 1) green transition, 2) digital transition; and 3) a more resilient, competitive, inclusive and democratic Europe.
 In addition, general principles such as open strategic autonomy and securing Europe’s leading role in developing and deploying critical technologies guide investments in all three areas.

 B. Participation of non-EU countries in Horizon Europe